 Course Description: This course is an introduction to the study of political science.
-Topics include the origin and development of constitutional democracy (United States and Texas), federalism and intergovernmental relations, local government, parties, politics, and political behavior.
+Topics include the origin and development of constitutional democracy (United States and Texas), federalism and intergovernmental relations, local governmental relations, local government, parties, politics, and political behavior.